 Note any aggravating or mitigating circumstances that may justify departure from the guidelines by entering the page number of the presentence report where the court can find supporting information.
-This list of aggravating and mitigating factors is non-exhaustive and illustrative only.
+This list of aggravating and mitigating factors is illustrative.
 The weight given to each factor by the sentencing authority will vary in each case.
 Any one factor could outweigh some or all other factors.
-If aggravating circumstances are used to increase the length of stay beyond the guideline range, the sentencing authority should consider all relevant case law.
+If aggravating factors are used to increase the length of stay beyond the guideline range, the sentencing authority should consider all relevant case law.
+Presentence investigators have limited access to facts that could support aggravating or mitigating factors.
+Therefore, defense counsel and prosecutors are strongly urged to make any relevant aggravating and mitigating factors known to the sentencing authority before sentencing.
+Please see page [page number omitted until formatting is complete] for more information on aggravating and mitigating